pwilmart/fasta_utilities/README.md

 ## UniProt Reference Proteome Manager

+- UniProt_reference_proteome_manager.py
+- fasta_lib.py
+- UniProt_current_release.pickle
+- default_UniProt_species.txt
+- reverse_fasta.py

 UniProt has several ways to find and download databases.
 The main web site options are the easiest to find and use.
 They have limitations, however.
 There is a [UniProt FTP](https://www.uniprot.org/downloads) site that is often overlooked.
 There is a reduced list of higher quality reference proteomes, for example.
 There are (as of 11/15/2018) 439 archaea, 8895 bacteria, 1184 eukaryota, and 6178 virus reference proteomes available via FTP.
 The sequence collections for each species are split into a canonical set (sort of a one gene one protein idea) and (optionally) any additional isoforms of canonical proteins.

 Protein databases available through the main web site are split into reviewed sequences (Swiss-Prot entries) and unreviewed entries (TrEMBL entries).
 Swiss-Prot (and only Swiss-Prot) entries can have optional annotated isoforms.
 The canonical sequence collections contain both Swiss-Prot and TrEMBL entries to make up "complete" proteomes.
 The higher eukaryotic canonical proteomes all have around 21000 sequences, for example.
 These canonical databases are, therefore, reasonably complete with minimal peptide redundancy.
 These databases are particularly good choices for shotgun quantitative proteomics data.

 There are README files that provide the mappings from the species names and taxonomy numbers to the UniProt proteome numbers.
 The actual FTP file listings only have the proteome numbers.
 This can make finding the right databases to download a little challenging.
 This script gets information from the FTP site and presents it in a more human friendly format.
 There is automatic folder creation and file naming logic to help keep databases organized and make sure that the UniProt release information is captured.
-There are also some convenience options to add common contaminants and decoy sequences.
+There are also some convenience options to add common contaminants and decoy sequences. _**Note:** The folder naming options are not yet implemented._

 ![UniProt main window](/images/UniProt_1_main_edited.jpeg)